How Intel is aiming for a PC processor comeback

 But Intel had a brief moment of respite this month as it launched its code-named Tiger Lake processors that are being sold as the 11th Gen Intel Core Processors.
 The company also launched its Intel Xe 12th Gen integrated graphics processing unit (GPU) to compete against AMD and Nvidia.

 Dozens of new laptops are debuting with the chips, which are made in a 10-nanometer manufacturing process that uses a SuperFin transistor design that delivers better performance than the previous 10nm manufacturing process.
-I spoke with Gregory Bryant, executive vice president of client computing at Intel, about the company’s efforts to stay competitive in the core PC processor market.
+I spoke with Gregory Bryant, the executive vice president of client computing at Intel, about the company’s efforts to stay competitive in the core PC processor market.

 Here’s an edited transcript of our interview.